-Nowadays it seems as though every time we log on to any form of social media from Facebook to Twitter or LinkedIn, we’re presented with a motivational quote or some words of wisdom together with a beautiful image or photo.
+Nowadays, it seems every time we log in to social media, we’re presented with a motivational quote together with a beautiful image.
 But are these quotes inspiring or annoying?
-Well, judging by the number of times they’re shared on social media, there must be something in it!
-The truth is, as with most things, it’s all about context.
-There’s no doubt that a few well-chosen words have the power to inspire and motivate.
-In this post, we’re focusing on employee engagement quotations and there is certainly a time and a place for using them.
-So, carry on reading for some ideas on how best to use employee engagement quotations as well as some examples that you’re welcome to cut and paste for your own use.
+Well, judging by the number of times they are shared on social media, there must be something in it!
+The truth is, it’s all about context.
+Undoubtedly, a few well-chosen words have the power to inspire and motivate.
+In this post, we focus on employee engagement quotations, and there is definitely a time and a place for using them.
+So, carry on reading for some ideas on how best to use employee engagement quotations.
+And we also share some motivating examples that you are welcome to cut and paste for your own use.

 When To Use Employee Engagement Quotes

-Inspiring quotations that succinctly capture a mood, aspiration or ideal are very powerful tools that can be effectively deployed in the workplace.
+Inspiring quotations that neatly capture moods, aspirations, or ideals are powerful tools in any context.
+And they can be effectively deployed to promote employee engagement in the workplace.

-Use employee engagement quotations from time to time to inspire and motivate employees, or to recognize and value the contribution they make.
-For instance, you could display the quotes in a thought-of-the-day type way on the intranet login page.
+Use employee engagement quotations from time to time to inspire and motivate employees.
+Or to recognize and value the contribution they make.
+For instance, you could display the quotes in a thought-of-the-day feature on the intranet login page.

-One of the best ways to utilize employee engagement quotes is in illustrating and enlivening a company policy or procedure.
-And so, if you’re drafting the employee engagement strategy for your business, then be sure to select some pertinent employee engagement quotes to really bring the text to life.
+One of the best ways to utilize employee engagement quotes is to illustrate and enliven company policies or procedures.
+Perhaps you are about to launch your company’s employee engagement strategy.
+Be sure to select some employee engagement quotes to really bring the text to life.

 When Not To Use Employee Engagement Quotes

-As we identified earlier, the clever use of employee engagement quotes is all about context.
+As we said, the clever use of employee engagement quotes is all about context.
 Use them too often, and you will diminish their impact.
-As you scroll through the vast majority of the pearls of wisdom Facebook presents you with, you may find yourself switching off.
-If you do the same with employee engagement quotes with your staff, your staff will also switch off.
+As you scroll through the pearls of wisdom on Facebook, you may find yourself switching off.
+The sheer number can make it overwhelming and reduces the effect.
+If you do the same with employee engagement quotes with the workforce, your staff will also switch off.

 Be selective and ration your use of quotes to ensure they really hit home.
-In this way, you won’t come across as being insincere or contrived.
+That way, you won’t come across as being insincere or contrived.

 Best Employee Engagement Quotes

 Here is a comprehensive collection of employee engagement quotes that you can draw on to suit any situation.
-We’ve even made it easy for you by grouping the quotes under relevant headings.
+We have even made it easy for you by grouping the quotes under relevant headings.
 Browse through to find the perfect employee engagement quote.